CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 I think that's pretty cool!

-# 3. Creating an Azure Blob/Container
+# 3. Creating an Azure Blob for our Static Webpage

+## 3.1 Creating a storage account
+Creating an Azure Storage account
 Now that we have some content we want to publish online, we need a place to put it.
 In this tutorial we will be making use of MSFT Azure because that's the only one I've tried so far.
 Naturally, similar services are available on AWS and Google Cloud.
 To make an Azure Container, you first need to **make an Azure account** at [https://portal.azure.com](https://portal.azure.com).

 ![Create Container](/static/static-webpage/create_storage.png)